jpravetz/epdoc-strava/README.md

 1. $HOME is resolved by trying, in order, the ENV variables HOME, HOMEPATH and USERPROFILE.
 2. athleteId may alternatively be specified as a command line parameter
+3. The lineStyles object allows you to customize colors.
+The keys are Strava [Activity types](http://strava.github.io/api/v3/activities/), and the values include KML line color ('aabbggrr', alpha, blue, green, red hex values) and width.

 Strava Command Line Application
 -------------------------------